Riyadh Metro, Saudi Arabia

 Line 5 (Yellow Line) will start from the King Abdul Aziz Road.
 It will be 26km-long and have 26 stations.

 Line 6 (Purple Line) will connect Abdul Rahman bin Ouf Street to the Shaikh Hassan bin Hussain bin Ali Street.
 It will be 30km-long and will feature nine stations.

 ADA selected three architecture firms to design and build three major stations of the metro.
 The three stations are the Olaya Metro Station, the Downtown Metro Station and the King Abdullah Financial District Metro Station.

 Snohetta will design the Downtown station (Qasr Al Hokm).
 The station will be located between the Al Madinah Al Munnawarah Street and King Faisal Street.
-The station will act as a transport hub for the metro lines 1 and 3.
+The station will act as a transport hub for Lines 1 and 3.

 Zaha Hadid was selected to design and build King Abdullah Financial District (KAFD) Metro Station.
 The station is located at the east of the Northern Ring Road and slightly west of the King Fahad Road.
-It will serve the lines 1, 4 and 6 of the metro.
+It will serve Lines 1, 4 and 6.

 Renewable energy will be the source of power for all the metro stations.